 He adds the correct weight and zips the bag up on all sides.
 The bag is anchored to a machine and carefully balanced to make sure it is centered and not going to slip one way or another.
 The lab technician tugs on the bag a couple of times to make sure it’s secure and then starts the machine.

 The bag is dropped 4.5 inches then quickly pulled back up, a test which is repeated 500 times per luggage handle.
 If the bag makes it through all 500 rotations intact, it is examined for tearing around the seams and tested to see if the handle can still move freely up and down.

 No one wants their luggage to break, but if your wheels won’t roll or your handle snaps off, replacement parts are often available through luggage manufacturers and travel stores.
 Check with the luggage’s manufacturer or the retailer where purchased and follow the directions on how to repair wheels on luggage or fix a broken handle on a rolling suitcase.

 Buying quality luggage doesn’t have to break the bank as there are good bags available at different price points.
-Do your homework when shopping for bags and always remember to look for the UL label to help ensure your bags will be able to keep up with you on your travels.
+Do your homework when shopping for bags to help ensure they will be able to keep up with you on your travels.

 Never miss an article , Subscribe Today!